All Episodes

 And he's rejecting it.

-He's offered, in fact, on the tax side, he's offered more than Obama has asked for it in one instance.
+He's offered, in fact, on the tax side, he's offered more than Obama has asked for in one instance.

 He said, look, is it the president's view that he can't get a big deal unless he goes up?

-The point that the president had always made is that it is not his preferred option, but he knew that he would have to compromise in order to reach an agreement without sacrificing the principles that are clear.
+The point that the president had always made is that it is not his preferred option, but he knew that he would have to compromise in order to reach an agreement without sacrificing the principles that are clear, and that is that we have to have balance.

-Uh it has to ask the wealthiest Americans to pay more so that the burden isn't unduly placed on seniors and students and families who have children with disabilities and others.
+It has to ask the wealthiest Americans to pay more so that the burden isn't unduly placed on seniors and students and families who have children with disabilities and others.

 And that's what his current proposal maintains.